Release Date: May 1, 2025

 Bird on a Wire

-Sixteen years after the tragic disappearance of her four-year-old daughter from a Florida shopping mall, Claire Copeland hopes a private detective can solve the mystery that shattered her life.
-She suspects Jessica was taken by her father, John Morgan, a small-time drug dealer and car salesman who works for his underworld uncle in Tampa.
-Nothing is as it seems and it falls on John to find Jessica, to keep a promise before running out of time.
+Nineteen years after the disappearance of her young daughter from a Florida shopping mall, Claire Copeland hopes a private detective can solve the mystery that shattered her life.
+She suspects Jessica was taken by her father, John Morgan, a drug mule who works for his underworld uncle in Tampa.

 Reader Reviews